 Davis is a very small city located in the state of Oklahoma.
 With a population of 2,800 people and just one neighborhood, Davis is the 141st largest community in Oklahoma.

-Because occupations involving physical labor dominate the local economy, Davis is generally considered to be a blue-collar town.
-36.33% of the Davis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Davis, you'll notice that it is more blue-collar than most other communities in America.
+36.33% of Davis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Davis is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Davis who work in office and administrative support (11.23%), sales jobs (11.07%), and management occupations (8.67%).

-As is often the case in a small city, Davis doesn't have a public transportation system that people use for their commute.
+Davis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Davis, just 12.64% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.